 Having more of an Enterprise approach (v/s a local storage cluster) view would provide better management of the environment.
 For example, their current reports can only be run for each storage server group.
 There is currently not a way to run the same reports or look at performance across the enterprise (only the local site).

 Having an enterprise "Storage Dashboard" that can show capacity, usage, performance, and any issues would be very beneficial.
 Currently, DataCore does not have this.
 They recently added a web-based dashboard called DataCore Insight Services (DIS) to their product.
 However, you will need to be on their subscription-based model v/s their traditional yearly maintenance-based model.
 Also, the current DIS product does not span multiple storage groups and is in its infancy and is still very rudimentary in nature.
 However, knowing DataCore's track record for fast, innovative development, I know it won't be long before they get it right.

 For how long have I used the solution?

-We have been using this solution for more than five years.
+We have been using this solution since 2008 (over 12 years).